Symptoms and diagnosis of Hodgkin lymphoma

 Symptoms from lymphoma in other areas of the body

 You can have lymphoma diagnosed in other areas of your body.
 If lymphoma is affecting somewhere else in your body the symptoms will be different.
-E.g:
+For example:

 - Lymphoma in your bowel or stomach: Abdominal pain, diarrhoea or indigestion